RSTCon/ctf-web-intranetplatform/README.md

-# CTF Web Challege: Intranet platform
+# CTF Web Challenge: Intranet platform
 This is the repository for the intranet platform CTF challenge.

 ## Challenge description